Rishi Sunak wins Rwanda vote as he staves off mass Tory rebellion – for now

 The prime minister has pinned his hopes on a new treaty with Rwanda, which is designed to guarantee refugees are not wrongly sent back to countries they have fled, and the new legislation.

-Others on the Tory right have also called for it to go further and override the European Convention on Human Rights, to ensure it cannot be blocked by judges in Strasbourg.
+Others on the Tory right have also called for it to go further and override the European Convention on Human Rights (ECHR), to ensure it cannot be blocked by judges in Strasbourg.

-Earlier Downing Street had rejected calls to pull the bill from Tory rebels, who warned it required "needs major surgery or replacement".
+Earlier, Downing Street had rejected calls to pull the bill from Tory rebels, who warned it “needs major surgery or replacement”.

 Before the vote, Mr Jenrick was understood to be planning to vote against the legislation unless the government committed to amending it.

-Former Cabinet minister Sir Simon Clarke warned Rishi Sunak the bill risked the government failing to “deliver on our promise to stop the boats” for a third time.
+Former cabinet minister Sir Simon Clarke warned Rishi Sunak that the bill risked the government failing to “deliver on our promise to stop the boats” for a third time.

-The Bill allows ministers to disapply the Human Rights Act but does not go as far as overriding the European Convention on Human Rights, a key demand from hardliners.
+The bill allows ministers to disapply the Human Rights Act but does not go as far as overriding the ECHR, a key demand from hardliners.

 Join our commenting forum